unspecifier/quizzler/src/markdown/nha-modules.md

 h of the following occurs when claims are submitted in batches using a clearinghouse?

-© Alldaims are submitted to the same
+- ❌ Alldaims are submitted to the same

-INCORRECT

 Claims are sorted by carrier type, software edits are conducted, and then the claim is sent electronically to the correct payers.